Shivinder Mohan Singh

 Shivinder Mohan Singh is an Indian businessman and erstwhile billionaire with Fortis Healthcare, Religare, and Ranbaxy Laboratories.
-Singh was the non-executive vice chairman of Fortis Healthcare, an Indian company.
+Singh was the non-executive vice chairman of Fortis Healthcare.
 He is currently under arrest for criminal breach of trust along with his brother Malvinder Mohan Singh.
 The two have many cases of fraud registered against them.
+He was granted bail in June 2023 by the Delhi High Court.

 Early life

 Singh is the son of Dr. Pravinder Singh, and grandson of Bhai Mohan Singh, the founder of Ranbaxy Laboratories, since merged with Sun Pharmaceuticals Ltd (it was earlier a unit of the Japanese drug maker Daiichi Sankyo).

 Business career

 Singh and his brother Malvinder Mohan Singh inherited their family's 33.5% stake in Ranbaxy after the death of their father in 1999.
 In April 2015, they were the thirty-fifth richest Indians, with a net worth of $2.5 billion.

 Education

 Singh attended The Doon School, and then graduated with a BA (hons.) in mathematics from St. Stephen's College, Delhi; he holds an MBA with specialization in health sector management from the Fuqua School of Business of Duke University in the United States.